 The perennial problem of equal pay

-Ten years ago, Close the Gap held an event to celebrate the 40th anniversary of the equal pay strikes which eventually led to the passing of the Equal Pay Act in 1970.
+Ten years ago, Close the Gap held an event, with support from Unison and the TUC, to celebrate the 40th anniversary of the equal pay strikes which eventually led to the passing of the Equal Pay Act in 1970.
 We were lucky to have two of the Ford Dagenham sewing machinists speak about their experiences of the strikes, and reflect on the significance of their actions.
 We also paid homage to Agnes McLean who led the Scottish fight for equal pay, first at Rolls Royce Hillington in 1943, and later in a series of strikes across the West of Scotland in 1968.
 The right to equal pay for equal work is fundamental to women’s labour market equality but, almost 50 years on, we’re still very far from that right being realised.

 Today, 8000 low-paid women working at Glasgow City Council are striking over their claim for equal pay which has been rumbling on for 12 years.
 The work that they do as school staff, nursery workers, care workers, caterers and cleaners is integral to people’s lives and to the functioning of our economy.
 But historically, such “women’s work” has been systematically undervalued resulting in the low pay which characterises these jobs and sectors.